jeorgen/chromanode-regtest-backend/README.md

     chromanode-slave                 RUNNING   pid 29702, uptime 0:00:21
     postgresql-server                RUNNING   pid 29700, uptime 0:00:21

-The chromanode slave (the json-rpc server) will serve http on port 3001, with the default settings in its YAML config file.
+The chromanode slave will serve http on port 3001, with the default settings in its YAML config file.
 The bitcoind-controller will serve json-rpc over http on port 17580.

 CHANGING PORTS AND STUFF